yxlin/yxlin.github.io/_docs/basics/descriptive.md

 ```

 ## Real-world Example
-In this section, I will demonstrate more data processing techniques, using an
+In this section, I will demonstrate more data processing techniques, using the
 empirical data (Holmes, Trueblood & Heathcote (2016).
 This data set can be downloaded
 from my [OSF site](https://osf.io/p4pdh/).

-One raw data format often found in an psychological experiment is one subject per file
+One raw data format often found is one subject per text or csv file
 (*.txt or *.csv).
 For example, the file, "S125.2014-04-23_6-22-36.txt", stores the data
 from participant, **S125**.
 There are 47 of them.
 All are in the same format.
-Later, I
-will illustrate how to handle similar but not identical formatted data files.
+In another tutorial, I will illustrate how to handle similar but not
+identical formatted data files.

 ```
 block	trial	target	 CO1	CO2	ST	resp	RT	correct